Unlock Nearly Two Years of Free Travel with the Southwest Companion Pass (2025–2026 Guide)

 Points purchased directly from Southwest

-Points earned from hotel or rental car program conversions
+Points converted from hotel or rental car programs

 Points transferred between Rapid Rewards members